 Outreach is critical in the sciences and can take many forms.
 It is especially important in weather and climate because of their complex nature and direct impacts on society.
 Unfortunately, climate change science has become extremely polarized and politicized in recent decades (it didn’t used to be that way…go back 20 years and take a look!)
 Efforts into improving public understanding and learning which sources to trust (i.e., identifying misinformation) are more important now than ever.

-One of the most rewarding outreach activities a scientist can do is to work with the K-12 students and teachers.
+Interviews for local media outlets, public lectures, social media posts are all forms of outreach, many of which I have participated in (list in my CV).
+One of the most rewarding outreach activities a scientist can do is to work with the K-12 students.
 One year, my wife and I offered to give a presentation to 4th graders on “how we measure the weather”.
-It turned into 6 straight presentations in one day to each 6th grade class!
-Other activities I participated in were Career Day (5th grade), Dinner with a Scientist (6-8th grade), and classroom demo on GIS and GPS (11h grade).
+It turned into 6 consecutive presentations to each 6th grade class!
+The school also had events on Career Day (5th grade), Dinner with a Scientist (6-8th grade), and classroom demo on GIS and GPS (11h grade).
 In the past, I’ve also given teacher professional development workshops on GPS and using GIS in the classroom.
-Also, check out Skype a Scientist (https://www.skypeascientist.com/), which I’ve only done twice so far (3rd and 6th grade) but looking forward joining up again soon!
+When you get a chance, check out Skype a Scientist, which I’ve only done twice so far but looking forward joining up again soon!

 - US Climate Variability and Predictability Program (CLIVAR) Predictability, Predictions, and Applications Interface (PPAI) Panel

 - Delaware Resilient and Sustainable Communities League (RASCL) Science and Research Committee

 - Delaware River Basin Commission (DRBC) Advisory Committee on Climate Change (ACCC)

 - Chair of Delaware Sea-Level Rise Technical Committee (2015-2017)

 - Delaware GIS Conference Committee (chair in 2003 and 2004)

 - American Meteorological Society (AMS)